OISF/suricata/doc/sphinx/output/files-json-log-output/logstash-kibana-and-suricata-json-output.rst

 * https://github.com/pevma/Suricata-Logstash-Templates

 From here on if you would like to customize and familiarize yourself more with the interface you should read the documentation about Kibana and Logstash.
 Please have in mind that this is a very quick(under 5 min) tutorial.
-You should customize and review the proper way for you of using it as a service and/or consider using *httpS web interface and reversy proxy with some authentication*.
+You should customize and review the proper way for you of using it as a service and/or consider using **httpS web interface and reversy proxy with some authentication**.

-Some possible customization of the output of Logstash and Kibana - >
+Some possible customization of the output of Logstash and Kibana